 The Federation of International Gymnastics (FIG) is responsible for publishing the code of points for each discipline in gymnastics but each continent and individual country will have additional rules and codes they use.

-How hard is gymnastics?
+How Hard is Gymnastics?

 Gymnastics is considered one of the hardest sports in the world in terms of reaching an elite level because it requires a high level of all-around physical ability.
 This is especially true of artistic gymnastics which involves four apparatus for women or six for men.
-Some demand immense upper body strength such as the Rings (men) whilst something like tumbling on the floor requires a lot of leg power.

 Because of the wide range of demands, elite gymnasts spend up to 40 hours a week training all of the individual elements needed to become great all-around gymnasts.